Yukon University: Administration

-The governance of the university is conducted through the board of governors, and the university senate; both of which were established in the Yukon University Act.
+The governance of the university is conducted through the board of governors, and the university senate, both of which were established in the Yukon University Act.
 The board of governors is responsible for governing and managing the university and convenes once a month.
 The board of governors includes members from the university administration, faculty, staff, student body.
-The board also includes 10 members appointed by the Commissioner in Executive Council, three of whom must come from a Yukon First Nations community; and three that reside outside of Whitehorse.
+The board also includes 10 members appointed by the Commissioner in Executive Council, three of whom must come from a Yukon First Nations community, and three who reside outside of Whitehorse.
 Board members are appointed to three-year terms, which may be renewed.
-The university's board of governors originated as Yukon College's board of governor, and its membership was expanded to include 17 members after the institution became a university.
+The university's board of governors originated as Yukon College's board of governors, and its membership was expanded to include 17 members after the institution became a university.

 Prior to its reorganization into a university, the institution's academic policies were maintained by the college's Academic Council.
-However, in 2020, the university senate was created to assume the role of the Academic Council; maintaining academic policies including standards for admission and qualifications for degrees, diplomas, and certificates issued by the university.
+However, in 2020, the university senate was created to assume the role of the Academic Council, maintaining academic policies including standards for admission and qualifications for degrees, diplomas, and certificates issued by the university.
 Members of the university senate includes members from the school's faculty, student body, and administration.
 The Yukon University Act stipulates that 60 percent of the senate's membership must be made up of faculty members.
-The university attempts to maintain a senate composition where 30 percent of its membership originates from various indigenous communities across the territory, and Canada; although this is not required under the Yukon University Act.
+The university attempts to maintain a senate composition where 30 percent of its membership originates from various indigenous communities across the territory, and Canada, although this is not required under the Yukon University Act.

-The university is headed by the president and vice-chancellor, who acts as the university's chief executive officer; although the chancellor serves as the ceremonial head of the institution.
+The university is headed by the president and vice-chancellor, who acts as the university's chief executive officer, although the chancellor serves as the ceremonial head of the institution.